 - Depending on the country, you can buy a very basic cell phone that can be used to contact your placement or family members.

 - If you really cannot go without mobile data, you can purchase a local SIM card and put it in your phone if it’s unlocked.
 Check online or call your wireless provider to see if you need to have it unlocked.

 - Traveling with your family is like having a personal support system, which is always great.
 Sometimes you really need someone to listen to you vent a bit, or joke around with.

 - Your host family is offering up their home to you and the other volunteers.
 Keep this at the top of your mind, especially if you or your children are struggling with the difference between your home and accommodation in country.

 - Definitely go on weekend trips.

 - Taking pictures to remember your trip is a must, but don’t spend the entirety of your trip behind a lens.

 - Choose a pack over a suitcase, and pack light (it will leave room for souvenirs).
 Choose quick-drying fabrics (athletic wear is always a good bet) and pieces that can easily mix-and-match.

 - Embrace the local cuisine instead of trying to find what you or your children would eat at home.
 This can be difficult if you have picky eaters, but do your best.
 It will help you get to know the culture, and save you a lot of time and money

-Undertaking a family service trip abroad is certainly an experience that isn’t for every family, but your families different, you want to create stronger relationships, gain a greater appreciation for what you have and provide positive outcomes for a community abroad, all while experiencing a new culture and country.
+Ready to stat planning for a family service trip that enables you to build stronger relationships, gain a greater appreciation for what you have and provide positive outcomes for a community abroad, all while experiencing a new culture and country?
 Take the opportunity and start your journey with IVHQ today!